pfdubois/BridgeBidding/source/Resources.rst

    robots believe a bid means.
 Some sites are:

    - BridgeBase Online (BBO) at online.bridgebase.com
-     is the largest online site for playing bridge, including ACBL tournaments.
+     is the largest site for playing bridge, including ACBL tournaments.
      The Beginner and Intermediate Lounge (BIL) and the Intermediate and Advanced Club (IAC) are groups that use BBO for instruction.
    - OKBridge,